France wants European solution to Sahel crisis

 An advance party of European military and civilian security advisors are already operating in northern Niger in a mission brought forward due to deepening fears over the threat of terrorism from neighboring Mali, Nigerian officials said on June 9.

-No details were given by the European Union, but the EU has previously said it has ear-marked 150 million euros ($187 million) to improve security across the Sahel.
+No details were given by the European Union, but the EU has previously said it has ear-marked 150 million euros ($187 million) to improve security across the Sahel, where the rebel takeover of Mali’s north has bolstered al Qaeda’s North Africa wing.

-Additional reporting by Patrick Vignal; Editing by David Lewis and Louise Ireland
+Le Drian appeared to be calling for a new initiative that would also look at ways to fight terrorism across the entire Sahel, including in Somalia.

+“We especially discussed the Sahel which is really worrying us and agreed that there should be a European initiative,” he said, without giving details.